-About UsOver the past five years, our country has seen the greatest challenge to our economic system since the Great Depression.
+About UsOver the past decade, our country has seen the greatest challenge to our economic system since the Great Depression.
 With the historic decline in real estate prices and the slow down in industrial activity, the societal fallout has been stunning.
 We have witnessed both the loss of billions of dollars in wealth and millions of jobs.
 Despite unprecedented intervention by the government and the Federal Reserve, conditions have barely improved, leading to widespread disillusionment in our political and capitalist system.

 Those of us working on Wall Street have found ourselves thrown into the front lines of the crisis.
 It has had a profound, emotional and financial effect on all of us.
 Many of us are involved on a very personal level with our clients and are painfully aware of the profound effects.
 Many once proud Wall Street firms have disappeared and the remaining financial institutions have been subjected to the political fallout from the crisis.
 Already battered by the loss of revenue and collapsing share prices, these firms have been targeted as the primary cause of the global crisis and subjected to unprecedented, often punitive, regulatory action.